Discordi0/Practice/HBT/Skills Assessment/Incident Handling Process.md

 ---

 ### Q5: Download the "logs-wazuh.zip" file from resources, and identify the suspicious PowerShell command in the logs.
 Type the suspicious IP address after decoding the command.
-#### A:
+#### A: 198.51.100.24

-Download the attached .zip file, unzip it and open it with your prefered text editor.
+Download the attached .zip file, unzip it and open it with your preferred text editor.

+Now inside search for the alert.
+(I searched for "powershell" because it got caught in a custom alert se there is not a standard ID to look for)